mattvenn/zero-to-asic-www/README.md

 1. Install [Hugo](https://gohugo.io/installation/) on your machine if you haven't already
 2. Fork the [zero-to-asic-www](https://github.com/mattvenn/zero-to-asic-www) repository
 3. Recursively clone your fork into a folder on your machine: `git clone --recursive <https://github.com/<githubusername>/<githubreponame>.git> `.
 This will create a new folder `<githubreponame>`.
-4. From the command line or powershell, navigate into the folder with the cloned repository, and test the website:
+4. From a command line, navigate into the folder with the cloned repository, and test the website:
       * Enter `hugo server`.
 If you receive an error in the terminal indicating `render of page failed`, you likely forgot to add `--recursive` to `git clone`
       * Open a web browser and enter `localhost:1313` as the URL.
 The Zero to ASIC website should load.